lusy/copyright-paperswelove2019/slides.md

 ---

-"So copyright law strikes a balance between control and access."

-"The point should be obvious: When intellectual property is protected by code, nothing requires that the same balance be struck.
-Nothing requires the owner to grant the right of fair use."

----

 "But maybe this conflict is just temporary.
 Couldn’t the code be changed to protect fair use?
 The answer to that hopeful (and again, hopeful because my main point is about whether incentives to protect fair use exist) question is no, not directly.
 Fair use inherently requires a judgment about purpose, or intent.
-That judg- ment is beyond the ken of even the best computers."
+That judgment is beyond the ken of even the best computers."

 ---